KarMiles/polish-girl-painting/README.md

 ### Model: Category

 - Part of products app.
 - Represents categories of the pieces of art in the gallery.
+Categories are shown in sub-menu when user is in Gallery and serve as filters for the art pieces shown in the Gallery.
+List of categories can be edited by owner on the admin page.
 - This model contains the following fields: name, friendly_name.

 Relationships